Documentation

 Rate recommendations with spark feedback

-Feedback directly affects confidence scores.
-Helpful ratings push good solutions higher in future results.
-Unhelpful ratings flag solutions that may be outdated or incorrect.
+Feedback directly affects confidence scores. relevant=true correct=true ratings push good solutions higher; relevant=false or correct=false flag solutions that may be outdated or off-target.
 Both are valuable.

 💡

-Even if you didn't use a recommendation, rating it as unhelpful is useful data.
-It tells the engine that the match wasn't relevant for your query, which improves future matching.
+Even if you didn't use a recommendation, marking it relevant=false is useful data.
+It tells the engine that the match wasn't right for your query, which improves future matching.

 When results aren't great